lmansilla92/express-note-taker/README.md

 ## Repository

 In this repository you will find the application code to an express note taker.
 The purpose of this application is to have the ability to save a note containing a title and text body.
 This application uses express to make GET, POST, and DELETE requests and requires path, fs, and uuid.
 Path is used to join given path segments together.
 The fs module allows the ability to read and write files in order to update the notes list.
 In the process of building the backend of this application I learned that it is extremely important to parse data and stringify when needed respectively in order to display information and update it.
 Code disection is something that helped me understand what needs to be done for proper functionality.
-Going back line by line through examples in the express module from the UT Full Stack Boot Camp and commenting lines out to see what happened if it's missing in the code is the best way to understand certain procedures.
+Going back line by line through examples in the express module from the UT Full Stack Boot Camp and commenting lines out to see what happened if they're missing in the code is the best way to understand certain procedures necessary for the app to function properly.

 ## Table of Contents